- Running Stata via Your Web Browser

 You should store ado files in /home/<YourNetID>/ado/personal.
 For more see this document.

 Stata can be run on the HPC clusters, namely, Adroit and Della.
-These clusters use a job scheduler and all work must be submitted as batch jobs.
+These clusters use a job scheduler and all work must be submitted as batch or interactive jobs.
 Intermediate and advanced Stata users prefer submitting jobs to the Slurm scheduler over using the web interface (described above).
 A job consists of two pieces: (1) a Stata script or "do file" and (2) a Slurm script that specifies the needed resources, sets the environment and lists the commands to be run.
 The example below will help you understand how to run a batch job.

 Running a Serial Stata Job